-Here’s some characteristics to look out for so you make a more educated decision.
+Here are some characteristics to look out for so you make a more educated decision.

-Coatings for Plywood Substrates
+Coatings For Plywood Substrates

 If you use plywood on your deck, the type of coating you’ll need should contain materials staying durable over the long-term.
 Plus, you’ll want something not requiring extensive maintenance throughout the year.